maxijonson/discord-nestjs-bot-template/README.md

 **✅ Zod**: Strongly typed schemas using [Zod 4](https://zod.dev/).
 This template is allergic to `any`! \
 **📦 Modular Structure**: Organized codebase with a clear separation of concerns, preventing spaghetti code and making it easier to maintain.
+**⚒️ Incredible Tooling**: Using DiscordJS on its own can be a pain, this template makes building multi-stage interactions a breeze. \

 ## Guides